jupyterhub/team-compass/docs/practices/pull_requests.md

   Use your best judgment for how long to wait to ensure inclusive decision making process.
   The more complex, the more time you should give people.
   The more people agree, the more quickly you can safely merge.
-- **Changes to team policies** may be merged with at least two approvals from {team}`Steering Council` members`, no objections from any team member, and has been open for around five working days (follow the same guidelines as above).
+- **Changes to team policies** may be merged with at least two approvals from {team}`JupyterHub Council` members`, no objections from any team member, and has been open for around five working days (follow the same guidelines as above).
-- **Proposals without consensus** may be merged if the {team}`Steering Council` has majority agreement to merge, and if there have been at least five working days to discuss.
+- **Proposals without consensus** may be merged if the {team}`JupyterHub Council` has majority agreement to merge, and if there have been at least five working days to discuss.

 ## What to look for in a review